giaunv/places-coffeekit-restkit-objc-iphone/README.md

-# An introduction to RestKit with Objective C, Xcode 6 and iOS 8, tutorial by Scott @raywenderlich.com
+# A find near by coffee shop demo for iPhone with Objective C, RestKit, Xcode 6 and iOS 8, tutorial by Scott @raywenderlich.com

 **Tutorial By Scott**